zhangdzh/GroGetter/README.md

 respectively.
 To push changes to github, type `make github`.

+### Run in your localhost
+To run locally, type `npm start`.
+Make sure you have node.js or npm installed.

 ### User Endpoints
 - User sign up
 - User sign in